Updated: Feb 7, 2022

 Another pitfall of allowing students to choose the topics is that in our experience, students are rarely able to phrase topics effectively.
 A good topic will be balanced (have sufficient points for and against), only contain one idea, be concise, be age-appropriate and meet the interests of the class.
 We strongly advise against allowing students to write their own topics because they are rarely able to write topics that are balanced, phrased well for a debate and uncomplicated.
 We do however, strongly encourage teachers to involve students in brainstorming ideas for topics, and there are a number of ways to involve the students in coming up with topics however, without requiring them to produce the final phrasing.
 1. Students can come up with the idea of things they’re interested in, and teachers can then work out the final phrasing.
 For example, you can ask students to list things they’d like to debate about such as school uniforms, cheating in cricket or students having mobile phones in schools.
 2. You could go through a process of elimination to arrive at a decision on the top favourite topics.
-It’s a good idea to tell students that they may not end up debating their favourite topic.
-You may also wish to consider what system you will use for assigning topics to students as you are choosing the final areas of interest.
+It’s a good idea to tell students that they may not end up debating their favourite topic, or you may wish to consider what system you will use for assigning topics to students as you are choosing the final areas of interest.
 From there, you can develop wording around areas of interest that will create an effective topic.
 With the idea of ‘cheating in cricket,’ your topic could be about whether there should be harsher penalties for people caught cheating in sports, or whether sports celebrities make good role models.
 There are a number of different ways you could develop and phrase a topic around this idea.

 3. Ask students to look at the website “BTN - Behind the News” and explore the stories there, and make a list of the current affairs stories that most interest them.
 From there, teachers could develop the issues of interest into debate topics.